majlando/learn-c/projects/project-10-dynamic-memory/LEARNING.md

 project-10-dynamic-memory

 Goals
+- Introduce dynamic allocation with `malloc`/`realloc` and `free`, and common failure modes.

+Topics covered
+- Correct allocation sizing, checking return values, and freeing memory
+- Resizing with `realloc` and strategies to avoid leaks

+Exercises
+- Implement a simple dynamic array with push/pop and test resizing.

+Build & test
+- `build.sanitizer.ps1` can be used locally to run with sanitizers for memory bugs. project-10-dynamic-memory

+Goals
 - Introduce dynamic allocation with `malloc` and `free`, and emphasize correct allocation sizes.

 What to keep in this lesson